 “Aye.
 I saw the two of yous coming into town yesterday.
 I thought to myself, they look like a pair who’ll be filling their water tanks up with petrol…”

 Giristroula and I spend almost the whole day, dredging the tank, filling it with water, pouring the petrol out onto the garage forecourt where it mixes with the light rain that’s falling and runs in greasy rainbow streaks out past the old tyres and hulks of broken cars.

 At the end, feeling at least relieved that we’d got rid of most of the petrol residue we thank the assistant for his help.
-A small, stocky, indestructible Scottish lady customer comes into the garage carrying an enormous exhaust pipe.
+A small, stocky lady – one of those indestructible Scottish women – customer comes into the garage carrying an enormous exhaust pipe.

 “Well, you see, we’re friendly here,” she says.
 “That’s why he helped you.
 Aye, we’re friendly on the west coast alright.
 And the further north up the west coast you go, you see the friendlier we are.